zmdominguez/zmdominguez.github.io/_posts/2021-10-04-multi-module-lint.md

 I have been learning a LOT about Lint the past year.
 Our team has grown 5x since I joined more than three years ago, and it became really obvious really quickly that we should be letting robots do a lot of the mundane and repetitive enforcement of our team's code conventions.

-At some point, we also started fixing up our app's theming and styling to be adhere to our design system.
+At some point, we also started fixing up our app's theming and styling to adhere to our growing design system.
 There was also a design shift where new screens being built have a cleaner, sleeker look.
 Our app is _not small_ (there are 100+ `Activity` declarations in 70+ modules), so redoing all of the screens will understandably take time and a lot of effort.

 :warning: This is going to be a long and treacherous journey (aka very long post), you have been warned. :warning: